Ocean power in New Zealand: Cook Strait

 Cook Strait has tidal flows amongst the strongest in the world, even though it has a smaller tidal range than most places in New Zealand.
 This is because the main M2 lunar tide component which circulates anti-clockwise around New Zealand is out of phase at each end of the strait.
 On the Pacific Ocean side the high tide occurs five hours before it occurs at the Tasman Sea side.
 On one side is high tide and on the other is low tide.
 The difference in sea level can drive tidal currents up to 2.5 metres per second (5 knots) across Cook Strait as well as into the Tory Channel.
 An unusual complication is that although there are two spring tides a month on the south side, the north side has only one spring tide a month, as shown in the plot.

 A further consequence of these opposed tides is that there is almost zero tidal height change at the centre of the strait.
 Although the tidal surge should flow in one direction for six hours and then the reverse direction for six hours, a particular surge might last eight or ten hours with the reverse surge enfeebled.
 In especially boisterous weather conditions the reverse surge can be negated, and the flow can remain in the same direction through three surge periods and longer.
 This is indicated on marine charts for the region.

 There are numerous computer model representations of the tidal flow through Cook Strait.
-While the tidal components are readily realizable, the residual flow is more difficult to model.
+While the tidal components are readily realisable, the residual flow is more difficult to model.